jecki/jecki/README.md

 - 👋 Hi, I’m @jecki
 - 👀 I’m interested in Digital Humanities, Parser Technology and Computer Simulations, mostly Python-based
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning nim (nim-lang.org)
 - 💞️ I’m looking to collaborate on DSLs and Parsing Technology for the Digital Humanties
 - 📫 you can reach me via mail: eckhart.arnold@posteo.de